 Sight and Hearing

-Dogs, like their canine counterparts, are born both deaf and blind.
-The reason is that both their eyes and ears are still developing.
+Dogs, like their canine counterparts, are born with their eyelids and ear canals closed.
 Being altricial protects these structures until they mature enough to handle life outside in the real world.
 Puppies at this age are also unable to eliminate or manage their body temperature.
 That role falls to the mother.